vpeschenkov/LetterAvatarKit/README.md

 - Swift 4.0+

 ## Features
-- Ease of use
+- Easy to use and intuitive interface
-- Flexible API
+- Highly flexible API allows for customization and integration into various projects
-- Builder pattern
+- Use of the builder pattern for constructing avatar configurations
-- Circle/Square/Bordered image
+- Support for creating circular, square, or bordered images
-- Flat UI colors
+- Wide range of flat UI colors available
-- tvOS support
+- Compatible with tvOS platform

 ## Installation